EasyPost/easy-ui/.github/CONTRIBUTING.md

 ### Styling

-- Components should not expose the classname name property as we run the risk of creating inconsistent UX.
+- Components should not expose the `className` property as we run the risk of creating inconsistent UX.